-If you are overweight and concerned about your diet, or if you have a problem with your health that relates to your diet, a dietitian can help.
+If you have a problem with your weight and are concerned about your diet, or if you have a problem with your health that relates to your diet, a dietitian can help.
 It’s important to know how to find a registered dietitian and what to expect when you make an appointment.

 What is a dietitian?